 On day 2, we woke up early, as we did every day during our trip.
 But it was fine because New Zealand is just four hours behind the West Coast of the U.S. (plus a day), so there was virtually no jet lag!

 After the hike, we drove for about an hour south to the old beachfront mining town of Hokitika.
-Today, it has a small but charming downtown area where we had lunch and some free time to explore the town.
+Today, it has a small but charming town center where we had lunch and some free time to explore.

 From Hokitika, it was about a two-hour drive to the town of Franz Josef Glacier.
 There, we had some free time so my wife and I went on a mini-hike of our own.